patelkrina100/AsthmaAirQualityAnalysis/README.md

 ## P2—Project Presentation: Asthma and Air Quality Analysis

 Our project aims to analyze the correlation between air quality and the prevalence of asthma in children under 18 in the United States from 1997 to 2019.
-Using data from the CDC on asthma in children and the National Tier 1 Pollutants data for 1970-2022, we will create a series of interactive visualizations that reveal the effects of various air pollutants on respiratory health over time, with a specific focus on asthma in children.
+Using data from the CDC on asthma in children and the National Tier 1 Pollutants data for 1970-2022, we have created a series of interactive visualizations that reveal the effects of various air pollutants on respiratory health over time, with a specific focus on asthma in children.

 For our project focusing on the impact of industrial air pollution on health, specifically asthma, we have identified a pulmonologist curious about pollutants affecting asthma rates in children, and an employee from Dr. Reddy's Laboratories.
 This individual is an environmental specialist responsible for monitoring and managing the effects of air pollution on air quality at the pharmaceutical plant.